-The Health Media Collaboratory (HMC) developed this research through a grant funded by the National Cancer Institute (NCI) of the National Institutes of Health (Grant No. U01 CA154254) and the NCI's State and Community Tobacco Control Network.
-The aim of the Tobacco Control in a Rapidly Changing Media Environment (TCRCM) grant was to report and analyze the amount and variety of tobacco-related information that both smokers and nonsmokers encounter across legacy and social media platforms such as Twitter.
+The Social Data Collaboratory (SDC) developed this research through a grant funded by the National Cancer Institute (NCI) of the National Institutes of Health (Grant No. U01 CA154254) and the NCI's State and Community Tobacco Control Network.
+The aim of the Tobacco Control in a Rapidly Changing Media Environment grant was to report, characterize and analyze the amount and variety of tobacco-related information that both smokers and nonsmokers encounter across legacy and social media platforms such as Twitter, Facebook, YouTube and Instagram.

 Social data collection is defined by the keywords and search filters used to retrieve data from social media platforms.
 As such, search filters are the lens through which we can observe what and how people communicate.
 This lens should be appropriately focused, so we can identify the content of interest without the noise of unrelated conversation.
 If a search is too narrow, it may miss important data, and conclusions may be biased.
 Conversely, if it is too broad, there is a risk collecting irrelevant and potentially misleading material.